Last Updated on December 8, 2022

-Before we get down into the details and looking at the key differences with each, here is the main difference between the two to get us started.
+Before we get down into the details and look at the key differences between each, here is the main difference between the two to get us started.

 WordPress.com – The .com is for commercial.
 This is where your blog or website will be hosted.
 It is an “all in one” “one-stop-shop” to build your own website, and you can get started for absolutely nothing.

-So on this platform, everything is looked after for you (including hosting and your domain name) but it does come with some limitations.
+So on this platform, everything is looked after for you (including hosting and your custom domain name), but it does come with some limitations.

 If just want to start your blog the right way, then feel free to skip over this article and head on over to my ultimate guide here:

 - How to start a blogging business (step by step)

 Disclaimer: This article includes affiliate links that may provide a small commission to me at no cost to you (it will buy me a cup of coffee though 😉).
 However, these are the best tools to help you with building a blogging business.
 You can read more about my affiliate disclosure in my affiliate policy.

 Here is what we’re going to cover in the differences between WordPress.com vs WordPress.org.

 The first thing most people go to when researching a new product or service online is how much it costs.